Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial9.md

 You can proceed to INVESTIGATION 3

-## INVESTIGATION 3: OTHER COMMANDS USING REGULAR EXPRESSIONS
+## INVESTIGATION 3: Other Commands Using Regular Expressions

 In this investigation, you will see commands other than **grep** or **egrep** that can use regular expressions.